ColeTDeR/ColeTDeR/README.md

-- 👋 Hi, I’m @ColeTDeR
-- 👀 I’m interested in learning to code
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on nothing for now
-- 📫 How to reach me: Cole.T.DeRusha@gmail.com
+Hi, I'm Cole!
+I am currently learning python, and have finished a couple of games which I will post on my account.
+Thanks for visiting1